 Mengapur construction activities are focused on the completion of the on-site assay laboratory.
 The on-site laboratory is crucial for the Company to expedite metallurgical test work and sampling.
 An agreement between the Company and SGS Malaysia ("SGS"), an accredited lab that meets the requirements of MS ISO/IEC 17025, was finalized in January 2013.
 Under the agreement, SGS will manage and operate the on-site assay lab that will have capacity to process 2,000 samples a month upon completion.
-The assay lab will be constructed in three stages, with the first stage already completed in May 2013.
-This progress has allowed for acceleration of sample preparation (crushing and grinding).
-The second stage is being implemented and will enable the lab to handle fire assays, leco sulfur and other analysis.
-The second stage of production was completed during the September quarter.
-The third stage is expected to be commenced by November 2013 and will include full use of the spectrometry equipment.
+The assay lab will be constructed in three stages.
+The first stage was completed in May 2013 which has allowed for acceleration of sample preparation (crushing and grinding).
+The second stage was completed during the first quarter of fiscal 2013 and has enabled the lab to handle fire assays and leco sulfur analysis.
+The final third stage is in the process of being completed at the current time and will include full analytical capabilities including ICP multi-element geochemical analysis using 4-acid digestion.